gregsaun/BearExxa-V2/doc/design_goals.md

 The final release will use a custom extruder motor by LDO Motors.
 It was a difficult choice to take as we want to be as open hardware as possible but the improvements are significant.

-This custom motor uses a carefully selected gear ratio for smoother print quality and  minimising teeth wear.
-It has a special construction to make the gear very concentric and so to reduce variations in extrusion.
+This custom motor uses a carefully selected gear ratio (almost 4:1) for smoother print quality and to minimise the teeth wear (e.g. coprime number of teeth, hardened teeth, large surface of contact).
+It has a special construction to make the motor gear very concentric and so to reduce extrusion variations.
 It also helps to reduce the total weight.

 The back of the motor is almost empty inside, it has been made thicker to accommodate a connector.
 Like this, we reduce the maintenance time and so be quicker to restart printing.

 Finally, the motor specs are optimized for original Prusa printers to provide a safe amount of torque on all occasions as well as keeping the motor cold for long PLA prints in enclosure.
 We chose a motor that has just enough torque to grind the filament in case of a blockage.
-This is to avoid problems where the spool or the filament path has lots of friction (didn't we all have a failed print due to this?), to fight slightly non-optimal settings that could force on the hotend's flow, to resolve a small heat creep or, why not, to later automate things like cold pulls.
-We believe that a finished print is always better than a failed one that will be sent to trash (even if the quality is a bit below what you wanted to achieve).
+This is to avoid problems where the spool or the filament path has lots of friction (didn't we all have a failed print due to this?), to fight slightly non-optimal settings that could force on the hotend's flow, to resolve a small heat creep and to ensure manufacturing tolerances are covered (including the precision of your printed parts).
+With higher torque we could also imagine to later automate things like cold pulls.
+We believe that a finished print is always better than a failed one that will be sent to trash (even if the quality is a bit below what you wanted to achieve), so high torque was a crucial feature for us.

-### Usability and maintenance
+### Serviceability and maintenance

 Thanks to the E3D Revo ecosystem you can swap nozzles with two fingers in a few seconds.
 And to make this even easier, you can remove the hotend fan duct with a thumb screw.